 Garden furniture looks great when new but what happens when the colour fades, the wood turns grey or silver, or if a different colour shade or tone is preferred?
-Thankfully, a garden furniture stain can be used to change or restore the colour.
+Thankfully, a garden furniture stain can be used to restore weathered garden furniture or to change its colour.

 What is a garden furniture stain?